inaka/guidelines/README.md

 If you would like to purchase some resource, let our CTO or CEO know via email, specifying all the pertinent details.

-Also remember that Inaka has a public Dropbox [folder](https://www.dropbox.com/sh/afv2cr0m50fdyy6/AACwdnfMiwK2NZMsGnvNfIdKa?dl=0) with electronic versions of several books.

 ---